 This post may contain affiliate links.
 Read our disclosure here.

-I’ve gotten a lot of emails about stocking up on diapers, how many you need, and what is a good purchase price.
+I’ve gotten a lot of emails about how to stock up on diapers, how many you need, and what is a good purchase price.
 How about if we just cover everything diaper related and try to answer all the questions in one place?!
 I’m splitting this over two days.
 Today we will cover everything disposable and tomorrow a general overview on everything cloth.

 The most difficult part of buying disposable diapers is knowing what package to buy and what is really a deal.
 Every diaper company has at least 3-4 different “brands” under the main brand, and they all come in at least 6 different size packages.
 Do you want Huggies Snug & Dry, or Little Movers, or Snugglers??
 To make it even more difficult some stores, both local and online, will have unique size packages that no other store sells.
 You can buy Big packs at Rite Aid, Mega Packs at Walgreens and Value packs at Walmart.
 I’m starting to get flustered just talking about it all…